GordStephen/notes/docs/misc/unix-utilities.md

 `00;00;03;25` is converted into `00:00:03,833`. `-p` runs the operation repeatedly on each line piped to `stdin` and sends the result to `stdout` (like `sed` or `awk` would).

+## `read`

+Reads a line from `stdin`.
+Mainly useful in shell scripts for accepting interactive input or piping stream output into a while-loop for more sophisticated processing.